 Another sport to take part in at Natural Bridges State Beach is windsurfing.
 Here, windsurfers can ride the waves and soar to exhilarating heights on this windy state beach.
 Winter waves are for experienced surfers and windsurfers only!

 If you’d rather sit back and relax, Natural Bridges State Beach is the perfect spot to park yourself for a day in the sun.
-It’s sheltered between two headlands so it’s safe for the family to sit or to play.
+It’s sheltered between two headlands, so it’s safe for the family to sit or play.

 Monarch Butterfly Reserve

 From October through early February, Natural Bridges State Beach is home to up to 150,000 Monarch Butterflies.
-These Monarch butterflies flock to Natural Bridges State Beach due to the eucalyptus grove that provides a natural habitat to these butterflies.
-They fly south to escape the cold and seek their refuse along the coasts of California.
+These Monarch butterflies flock to Natural Bridges State Beach due to the eucalyptus grove that provides a natural habitat.
+They fly south to escape the cold and seek refuge along the coasts of California.

 Getting to Natural Bridges State Beach

 Located on Swift Avenue, west from Highway 1, Natural Bridges State Beach is found by following West Cliff Drive north along the town bluffs.
-The park is open from 8 am to Sunset, so check back regularly as the seasons change. website.
-2531 W Cliff Dr, Santa Cruz, CA 95060.
+The park is open from 8 am to Sunset, so check back regularly as the seasons change.
+Website.
+2531 W Cliff Drive, Santa Cruz, California.